Are you looking for different types of humor to add a little wow! to your writing?

 What is Humor?

-Humor is any form of communication intended to evoke laughter and provide amusement.
-The message may be delivered through various literary devices like irony or through other kinds of verbal or nonverbal actions.
+Humor, or humour if you’re across the pond, is any form of communication intended to evoke laughter and provide amusement.
+The message may be delivered through various literary devices like irony, tragicomedy, or through other kinds of verbal or nonverbal actions.

 Humor is one of the most important tools writers have in their arsenal, as it adds flavor and zest to any writing project.
 The type of humor that’s used depends on the writer’s voice, audience, and genre.